denbuzze/denbuzze.github.com/_posts/2011-01-02-hacking-around-with-userscripts.markdown

 #### @match attribute

 Next to the @include attribute, also use the [@match attribute](http://www.chromium.org/developers/design-documents/user-scripts#TOC-Match-Patterns).
-This will make sure that the user who install the userscript will get an appropriate message: instead of
+This will make sure that the user who install the userscript will get an appropriate message:

-#### Don’t use the @require attribute.
+#### Don't use the @require attribute.

-Most of the time you don’t need this, but if you do, create a script element and append it to the head or body.
+Most of the time you don't need this, but if you do, create a script element and append it to the head or body.

-#### Don’t use the unsafeWindow variable.
+#### Don't use the unsafeWindow variable.

-Greasemonkey allows you to access global JavaScript variables through this variable, but google chrome doesn’t.
+Greasemonkey allows you to access global JavaScript variables through this variable, but google chrome doesn't.
 You can find a workaround in my [mflow userscript](http://userscripts.org/scripts/review/93041).

 #### More information